smhenderson89/media-watchlist/README.md

 <br>

-Click "Delete" to remove the movie from your watchlist when you no longer need it
+Click "Delete" to remove the movie from your watchlist when you no longer need it.

 <br>